IN THE MOUNTAINS OF FIRE

 Thursday, August 20, 2708

 We push on through the night.
 I tore almost every leaf off of that poor, bitter bush so that we can.
 We rise and fall over the black and silver landscape, under a thousand pulsing stars in a cloudless heaven, some alien place, some cold, dry Hell.
-But Hell cannot burn like the greenfire leaf—we shall prove more powerful!
+But Hell can't burn like the greenfire leaf—we shall prove more powerful!

 And our ghosts accompany us, just on the edge of sight, gliding up and down over the curves of rock, silent shadows to the left and right, staying with us mile after mile after damnable mile.
 And someday I, too, will glide just as they do, beside the living rebels, never off duty, never to rest for all eternity.

 (Jake jolts us from sleep in the middle of the night, screaming.
 I rush to shake him awake, then wrap him in his blanket and hustle him out of there to shiver out on a landing, in the dark stairwell.
 I take his hands in mine and say, “Talk to me, Jake.
 What did you dream?”